Security News

 $ vue init webpack my-project

-The above command pulls the template from vuejs-templates/webpack, prompts for some information, and generates the project at ./my-project/
+The above command pulls the template from vuejs-templates/webpack, prompts for some information, and generates the project at ./my-project/.

 The purpose of official Vue project templates are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
 However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use in addition to Vue.js.

 All official project templates are repos in the vuejs-templates organization.
-When a new template is added to the organization, you will be able to run vue init <template-name> <project-name>
+When a new template is added to the organization, you will be able to run vue init <template-name> <project-name> to use that template.
+You can also run vue list to see all available official templates.

 Current available templates include: